CECTC/dbpack-doc/en-us/contributor.md

 # Contributors

-> Our DBPack is an open community, and we are all open source enthusiast.
-Everyone can grow to be a specialist here.
-Welcome everyone to contribute to our community, including not only opening pull-requests, but also testing and documentation, which are also very important contributions.
+> DBPack is an open community, and we are all open source enthusiast.
+Everyone can grow to be an expert here.
+We welcome everyone to contribute to this community, including not only opening pull-requests, but also testing and documentation, which are also very important contributions.

 ## Contributors List